 Last on our list but often first on your symptoms list, you might hear a strange sound coming from your engine block.
-Listen for a sort of popping or ticking noise for a problem with your valves.
+Listen for popping or ticking noise for a problem with your valves.
 The noise tends to get louder whenever you accelerate.
-During every drive, take some time to drive in silence and just listen to the sound of your engine.
+During every drive, take some time to drive in silence and listen to the sound of your engine.
 Problems will often be heard before they can be seen.

 Valve Seal Replacement Cost Guide

 As stated before, the exact cost of your valve seal replacement varies depending on the kind of car you have.
-You can almost always fix your car for cheaper by doing it yourself rather than taking it to a mechanic.
+You can almost always fix your car for cheaper by doing it yourself rather than going to a mechanic.
 However, many repairs, especially a valve seal replacement, take a lot of time and require immense training and experience to solve.

 Doing it Yourself

 Replacement oil will cost you $20 to $40, depending on the quality and type of oil you use.
-The whole process will take you several hours to complete, depending on your experience level and the type of car.
+The whole process will take you several hours to complete, depending on your experience level and the kind of car.

 Taking it to a Professional